isaacmoorman/graphsRfiles/README.md

 # graphsRfiles
+We use this repository for:
-R files to try igraph
+1. R files to try igraph
+2. to record additions